Culture of Mongolia: Games

 Popular board games are chess and checkers.
 The chess figures are noyon (noble = king), bers (cp. bars "tiger" = queen), temee (camel = bishop), mori (horse = knight), tereg (cart = castle), khüü (boy = pawn).
 The rules used today are the same as in European chess, although there are differing versions called 'Mongolian Chess' (shatar) and 'Daur Chess'.

 Dominoes are played widely.
 Indigenous card games existed in the 19th century but are now lost.
-One of the popular card games that is played is Muushig.
+One of the popular card games that is played is Muushig and various other modern card games are very popular among the younger generations such as 13 (similar to poker).

 Sheep anklebones, or shagai, are used in games, as dice or as token.
 Not only they use anklebones as a token, but also they have number of games only using “shagai” itself.
 Rock, paper, scissors and morra-like games are also played.
 Wood knots and disentanglement puzzles have traditionally been popular.

 Mongolian children were known to have played an ice game on frozen rivers that is similar to curling.